Insight | BLUME with Nicolette Johnson

 NJ: I'd love to be some kind of all-knowing, all-seeing goddess of the universe like Gaia or something.
 Go big or go home right!?

-F: When did you first fall in love with clay?
+F: Do you recall when you first fell in love with clay?
 Any mud pie memories from your childhood?

 NJ: I have collected vintage and second-hand pottery for years, way before I started learning ceramics.
 I still trawl through op-shop shelves in hopes of finding a hidden gem of a pot, and that's definitely what sparked my interest and desire to start taking classes three years ago.
 It wasn't long after I started my weekly classes at our local pottery studio in West End, Clayschool, that I purchased my own wheel and started making pots every day.

-F: What’s next – a continuation of protrusions or something different that perhaps intuitively needs exploration?
+F: What’s next – perhaps a continuation of protrusions or something other that needs intuitive exploration?

 NJ: Yes, the protrusions are continuing but evolving somewhat, maybe in a more subtle and hopefully more intrinsic manner!